Euro Records - own edition

 This is where EURO put their own releases which don't belong anywhere else!

-These discs are available from us priced £11 - special order only.
+These discs are available from us priced £12 - some we keep in stock, but most are special order only.

 Catalogue